yoanesber/Spring-Boot-Redis-Stream-Producer/README.md

 # Order Payment Service with Redis Streams

 ## 📖 Overview
 This project is a **Spring Boot REST API** for creating and processing order payments using **Redis Streams** as the message broker — replacing **Pub/Sub** for a more reliable, persistent, and scalable solution.
 Unlike traditional Pub/Sub mechanisms where messages are lost if no subscriber is listening, Redis Streams persist messages until they are explicitly **acknowledged**, ensuring **durability and reliability** in event-driven systems.
+Redis interprets the acknowledgment as: this message was correctly processed so it can be evicted from the consumer group.

 ### 🚀 Features